jedjovellanos/Data_Job_Postings_Analysis/README.md

 | Python  | 4692         |
 | Tableau | 4080         |
 | Power BI| 2845         |

-*Table showcasing demand for the top 5 skills in data analyst job postings.*
+*Table showcasing demand for the top 5 skills in data analyst job postings*

 Insights from query results:
 - These results are more in line with what I would expect for data analyst roles